-Send a single-line opening that references a concrete moment from meet: mention a laugh you shared, cite a comment that felt nice, and add one clear next step.
-If meet on a weekend, same-night or next-morning outreach increases clarity; for weekday encounters, aim for within 12–24 hours.
+Remember that time we both burst out laughing when [Name] said [Quote]?
+That's the vibe I'm going for. nice, and add one clear next step.
+If meeting on a weekend, same-night or next-morning outreach increases clarity; for weekday encounters, aim for within 12–24 hours.
 Keep content under 40 words when goal is a quick reply; longer notes work when a mutual conversation already exists.
+Schedule a reminder to follow up within the suggested timeframe.

-Structure: opening + specific callback + short invite or question.
-Good opening examples: “Great meeting you tonight – that joke about work made me laugh; want to grab coffee while both free next week?” or “Nice to meet you recently; curious what you meant about that project, want to talk more?”
-Replace “want” with a time-specific option when asking for another meet.
+Structure: Opening + specific callback + short invite or question.
+Good opening examples: “Great meeting you tonight – that joke about work made me laugh; fancy grabbing a coffee while we're both free next week?” or “Nice to meet you recently; curious what you meant about that project, keen to talk more?”
+Replace “fancy” with a time-specific option when asking for another meet.
 Avoid promise-heavy language, avoid emotional dumps, and avoid rehashing every detail from conversation.

 Post-date texting: practical steps for saying thanks and staying connected